Jovan Ćulibrk: Titular bishop of Lipljan (2011–2014)

 Elected in May 2011, Jovan was consecrated Bishop of Lipljan, a vicar to the Serbian Patriarch, on 4 September.
 The consecration was performed by the Serbian Patriarch Irinej.

 After three years, he left the position following his election for the bishop of Slavonia.

 Bishop of Pakrac and Slavonia (2014–present)

 The Bishops' Council of the Serbian Orthodox Church appointed Jovan as the new Bishop Bishop of Pakrac and Slavonia in May 2014.
 On 13 September, he was enthroned as the head of Eparchy of Pakrac and Slavonia in the Holy Trinity Cathedral in Pakrac, Croatia.
 The consecration was performed by the Serbian Patriarch Irinej.

 Personal life

-In October 2002, Jovan was introduced to the reserve composition of the 63rd Parachute Brigade of the Serbian Army, where he received military training and non-commissioned officer rank.
+In October 2002, Jovan was introduced to the reserve composition of the 63rd Parachute Brigade of the Serbian Army, where he received military training and non-commissioned officer rank of Sergeant first class.
 In 2002, he visited Italy as a guest of the Italian Paratroopers Brigade "Folgore" and established good relations of the brigade and the Serbian Church.
 He emphasized the importance of getting vaccinated during the COVID-19 pandemic crisis.